-As you probably know, the scammers of the world aren’t letting the current Coronavirus pandemic go to waste.
+As you probably know, the scammers of the world aren’t letting the current Covid pandemic go to waste.

-There are a few Cornonavirus/Covid-19 related apps currently available for download in the official app stores, and while there are no guarantees those apps are safe as far as I’ve been able to determine.
+There are a few Covid-19 related apps currently available for download in the official app stores, and while there are no guarantees, those apps are safe as far as I’ve been able to determine.

 However, any such apps that are being distributed by third-party app download sites should be considered malicious, because most of them are.

-Links to many of the malicious Covid-19/Coronavirus apps are being spread via email and SMS text messages as well as via instant messages and posts on various social media sites.
+Links to many of the malicious Covid-19 apps are being spread via email and SMS text messages as well as via instant messages and posts on various social media sites.

 If you receive a message or see a post asking you to download a Covid-19 related app, don’t do it.
 Simply ignore the message and move on.